-5.2 Work Affecting or Damage to Traffic Scotland Infrastructure the Operating Company shall communicate with the Director and the appropriate Network Operations Service Providers as if the Network Operations Service Provider was an Undertaker as defined in the New Roads And Street Works Act 1991, amended by the Transport (Scotland) Act 2005.
+5.2 Work Affecting or Damage to Traffic Scotland Infrastructure the Operating Company shall communicate with the Director and the appropriate Network Operations Service Providers as if the Network Operations Service Provider was an Undertaker as defined in the New Roads And Street Works Act 1991 as amended by the Transport (Scotland) Act 2005..

-5.2.1 When;

-- the Operating Company proposes to carry out Operations including the supervision of a Works Contract within or adjacent to locations containing Network Operations Equipment, or - (b) the Operating Company becomes aware of authorised contractors, Undertakers or others proposing to carry out work within or adjacent to locations containing Network Operations Equipment,

-5.2.2 When;

-(a) the Operating Company proposes to undertake any Operations including the supervision of a Works Contract that may have a physical effect on any Network Operations Equipment, or the Operating Company shall notify the appropriate Network Operations Service Provider by completing and submitting the form provided at Schedule 2 Scope, Appendix 5 Traffic Scotland Attachment 5.3 Notification of Planned Operations, Works Contract & Work in the Vicinity of Network Operations Equipment via e-mail at least fifteen (15) Working Days prior to the Operations, Works Contract or work commencing.
+- 5.2.1 When; - (a) the Operating Company proposes to carry out Operations including the supervision of a Works Contract within or adjacent to locations containing Network Operations Equipment, or - (b) the Operating Company becomes aware of authorised contractors, Undertakers or others proposing to carry out work within or adjacent to locations containing Network Operations Equipment, the Operating Company shall notify the appropriate Network Operations Service Provider by completing and submitting the form provided at Schedule 2 Scope, Appendix 5 Traffic Scotland Attachment 5.3 Notification of Planned Operations, Works Contract & Work in the Vicinity of Network Operations Equipment via e-mail at least fifteen (15) Working Days prior to the Operations, Works Contract or work commencing.